-- 43. Physical restraint should be used only in exceptional circumstances and only when all other options have been explored.
+- 47. Physical restraint should be used only in exceptional circumstances and only when all other options have been explored.
 Staff will be made aware if it is known that a particular pupil is likely to be confrontational and aggressive; they will have been advised on strategies to deal with incidents that may occur.
-Staff should also be aware of the Medical Conditions list which indicates those pupils with specific medical needs that render the use of force entirely inappropriate.
 The inappropriate use of force by staff could leave them open to disciplinary proceedings.
 However, there are occasions when it might be necessary to intervene to prevent a serious incident.
-Where staff judge that they should intervene by the use of physical restraint, they should make every reasonable effort to summon assistance as soon as possible. - 44.
-It is permissible for staff to use 'reasonable force' to: - Remove disruptive pupils from the classroom where they have refused to follow an instruction to do so; - Prevent a pupil behaving in a way that disrupts a school event or a school trip or visit; - Prevent a pupil leaving the classroom or other location (such as a concert venue) where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - Prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; and - Restrain a pupil at risk of harming themselves through physical outbursts. - 45.
-'Reasonable force' has no legal definition but it can only be used where the situation warrants it and must be in proportion to the seriousness of the incident.
-The level of force could range from using control to guide a pupil to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury.
+Where staff judge that they should intervene by the use of physical restraint, they should make every reasonable effort to summon assistance as soon as possible. - 48.
+It is permissible for staff to use 'reasonable force' to: - Remove disruptive pupils from the classroom where they have refused to follow an instruction to do so; - Prevent a pupil behaving in a way that disrupts a school event or a school trip or visit; - Prevent a pupil leaving the classroom or other location (such as a concert venue) where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - Prevent a pupil from attacking a member of staff or another pupil, or to stop a fight; and - Restrain a pupil at risk of harming themselves through physical outbursts. - 49.
+'Reasonable force' has no legal definition, but it can only be used where the situation warrants it and must be in proportion to the seriousness of the incident.
+The level of force could range from using control to guide a pupil to safety by the arm through to more extreme circumstances such as breaking up a fight or where a pupil needs to be restrained to prevent violence or injury.
 The minimum reasonable force should always be used for the minimum time.
 Where required, colleagues should help; other pupils should never be involved.